MerlynCoding/paraallel_programing_CUDA/module_3/Nvidia GPU Device Global Memory.md

 - **Look at memory types:** HBM2 is much faster but designed for GPU-specific tasks.
 - **Use global memory wisely:** More memory means handling larger data sets effectively.

----

-Feel free to let me know if this needs any more adjustments!